-Still, everyone is looking to see how they can save money this Turkey Day, especially since so many people have been out of work this year.
+Everyone is looking to see how they can save money this Turkey Day, especially with the current rate of inflation.
 Keep reading to learn how to keep your Thanksgiving costs low and how to set a budget that works for you.

 It’s key to pay attention to store coupons and shop ahead of the holidays.
 You can actually find many of the best food deals the week before Thanksgiving.
 You should also keep a lookout for retailers that give shoppers a free whole turkey once they’ve spent a certain amount, and take all your coupons there.